satnaing/group1/use-cases/use-case7.md

 ### Goal in Context

-As a *Scrum team* we want *to produce a report on the population of people living in cities and people not living in cities in each continent, each region and each country* so that *we can support population reporting of the organisation.*
+As a *User* we want *to produce a report on the population of people living in cities and people not living in cities in each continent, each region and each country* so that *we can support population reporting of the organisation.*

 ### Scope